natalie-kate/date-night/TESTING.md

     - The contrast between the brown writing and pink background of the buttons wasn't passing and so increased font-weight of all the buttons.
     - The result images were causing performance score to be low.
 As only one image is required for the result, added lazy loading to them.
     - Script loading was also impacting the lighthouse scores so added defer to them.
+    - Changed cloudfare CDN's for font-awesome and bootstrap to the regular CDN's.

     ### Final test